-Professional Courses hours
+1. Professional Courses

-Methods in Teaching hours
+Methods in Teaching

-Psychology I, II, hours
+Psychology I, II,

 Principles of Teaching 4 hours

 Secondary Education 4 hours

-Health Education hours
+Health Education 4 hours

-Supervised Teaching hours
+Supervised Teaching 8 hours

+Tests and Measurements 4 hours

-Students who have had 10 - 11 ching
+Students who have had 40 months of teach-

-Students who have had 40 months of teaching experience are not required to take supervised teaching.
+ing experience are not required to take sup-

+ervised teaching.

-2. English Course .12 hours
+2. English Course

-English I, Principles of Rhetoric 1 hours
+English I, Principles of Rhetoric 4 hours

-English II, Principles of Rhetoric 1 hours
+English II, Principles of Rhetoric 4 hours

 English III, English Literature 4 hours

-3. Social Studies 8 hours
+3. Social Studies

-United States History VA.
-4 hours
+United States History VA 4 hours

-United States History VIA 2 hours
+United States History VIA 4 hours

-Indiana History 2 hours

-4. Science 12 hours
+4. Science or Mathematics

-One men's 1 · · · · · · ·

-One year's work is required in either Botany, Zoology, Physiology, Chemistry, Physics or Physical Geography.
+One year's work is required in either Botany, Zoology,

+Physiology, Chemistry, Physics, Physical Geography

+or Mathematics.
-5. Majors Selected as follows:

-- (a) Three majors required from subject groups that require 36 hours each. - (b) Two majors required if Option I in Social Studies or Option I in Science is selected. - (c) Two majors required if one major of 72 hours is selected from Special Subject Groups IX to XV. - (a) Only one major of 72 hours can be taken from subject group IX to XV.
+- 5. Majors Selected as follows: - (a) Three majors required from subject groups that require 36 hours each.
+Education may be used for third major. - (b) Two majors required if Option I in Social Studies or Option I in Science is selected. - (c) Two majors required if one major of 72 hours is selected from Special Subject Groups IX to XV. - (a) Only one major of 72 hours can be taken from subject group IX to XV. - 6.
+Language:

-6. Language: